-- Six subjects that are bespoke to achieving the Communications and Networks Specialisation, described in more detail below.
+- Six subjects that are bespoke to achieving the Intelligent Networks and Communications Specialisation, described in more detail below.
 These subject build upon the foundations of electrical engineering.

 - An individualised capstone project that is an outlet for all the expertise you have developed, described in more detail below.